 For newcomers to Zen, an Introductory Workshop is held in Auckland every other month at our Onehunga zendo.
 Completion of a workshop is a prerequisite for attending sittings at the AZC unless you have already received instruction in Zen meditation and ritual elsewhere.
 Even if you have practised elsewhere, a workshop is recommended, as a way of getting a solid introduction to the style of Zen practised at the AZC.
 Please contact firstname.lastname@example.org with any questions.

 Last Workshop in 2014

-Workshop dates for 2013:
+Workshop dates 2015

 The workshop starts at 9:00 a.m. with a welcome and talk by Sensei Amala Wrightson on the basic principles of Zen Buddhism.
 At 10 a.m. we move to the floor for detailed instruction on the sitting postures employed in Zen meditation (zazen).
 Besides the traditional Lotus posture, other cross-legged positions as well as Japanese-style kneeling or seiza, and the use of a chair are shown.
 Proper breathing is demonstrated, as well as walking meditation (kinhin), and procedures for group sitting.
-How to bring meditative awareness into one's daily activities is also discussed.
+How to bring meditative awareness and mindfulness into one's daily activities is also discussed.

 Information for Participants